nesi/perf-training/_lessons/python-scatter/05-mpi.md

 The process with rank `nprocs - 1` is earmarked here as "root".
 The root process often does administrative work, such as gathering results from other processes, as shown in the diagram above.
 We are free to choose any MPI rank as root.

 Now each process works on its own local array `local_input_values`, which is smaller than the actual array as it contains only the data assigned to a given process.
-For good load balancing, we like the local array to have the same size across all processes so we allocate size `n` to each local array, except for the last process which gets the remaining number of elements.
+In the above, array `local_input_values` is the set of indices `numpy.arange(0, n_global)` which is local to the process.
+For good load balancing, we like `local_input_values` to have the same size across all processes and so we use `numpy.array_split` to decompose the array in "optimal" way.
+The results of the local calculations are stored in `local_res`.

-Each process then performs work on global index range `indxBeg` to `indxEnd` of the data.
-In this simple example, the local data range from `indxBeg` to `indxEnd` and the results of the local calculations are stored in `local_res`.

 To gather all results on `root`, we now call MPI's `gather` method on every process, hand over the different contributions, and tell MPI which rank we have chosen as root.